 Best hybrid SUVs and hybrid 4x4s 2020

-There was a time when SUVs were known as inefficient 'gas guzzlers', and although a small and light car is still the way to go for maximum frugality, the advent of hybrid technology has allowed those of us who need to transport a bit more people and stuff around to enjoy more economical day-to-day motoring.
+There was a time when SUVs were known as inefficient 'gas guzzlers', and although a small and light car is still the way to go for maximum efficiency, the advent of hybrid technology has allowed those in need of more space, practicality and capability to choose a larger car with relatively decent eco credentials.